Site icon Women Fitness Org

 Pregnancy Pouch

 Some baby bulges require more effort.
-In some women, the left and right side of the muscle that covers the front surface of the belly can separate, a condition called diastasis recti.
+In some women, the left and right sides of the muscle that covers the front surface of the belly can separate, a condition called diastasis recti.
 This is more likely to happen if you’ve been pregnant more than once.
 It isn’t painful, and often the only signs of the condition early in pregnancy are extra skin and soft tissue in front of the stomach wall.
 In later months, the top of the pregnant uterus can sometimes be seen bulging out of the stomach wall.
 Your doctor can tell you whether you have this condition and suggest exercises to fix it after your baby is born.

 Exit mobile version